fopingn/terraform_s3_remote_state/README.md

 # An s3 bucket for terraform remote state

+# In release 2, an updating of the bucket name was done